nvllsvm/shtty/README.md

 # shtty

-Run a Docker container's shell with your user in your home.
+Run a shell or command Docker container as your user, with your home, and in your current working directory.

-* A user configured with the same name, UID, primary GID
-* Support for most Docker images (alpine, fedora, ubuntu, etc.)
-* Your home directory as a volume
-* In your current working directory

 ## Usage